WorksWithJava/Mariadb-XA-10.5-bug-replication/readme.md

 This bug only seems to happen if the following conditions are true:

 - `replicate_do_db` is present on the slave
-- DML statements are executed without a database selected (e.g. `jdbc:mariadb://localhost:3306` vs `jdbc:mariadb://localhost:3306/srcschema`)
+- DML statements are executed with a database selected that is not listed in `replicate_do_db` including none (e.g. `jdbc:mariadb://localhost:3306` or `jdbc:mariadb://localhost:3306/junkschema` vs `jdbc:mariadb://localhost:3306/srcschema`)

 ## Prerequisites: